The Magus, QBL, Sphinx, Tarot Knights

 Chokmah the sphere of the QBL associated with the Knights is the second sphere of the QBL traditionally allocated to the grade of Magus in Western Magical Tradition.

-A Magus is an individual who has successfully ascended the lower spheres of the QBL Tree of life, navigated the Abyss of Daath, become a Master of the Temple in Binah and then abandoning their comfort zone through a desire to awake arrive in Chokmah.
+A Magus is an individual who has successfully ascended the lower spheres of the QBL Tree of Life, navigated the Abyss of Daath, become a Master of the Temple in Binah, and then abandoned their comfort zone through a desire to awake and arrive in Chokmah.

 The sphere of Chokmah is encountered when one finds the courage to step beyond the protective circle of Binah.
 This circle of Binah is the magic circle in which the magician traditionally stands to summon and manipulate the diversity of self and universe for personal desires¹.